Updated: Mar 28

-Wearable weights can have tremendous benefits on the effectiveness and intensity of your workout.
+Wearable resistence weights can have tremendous benefits on the effectiveness and intensity of your workout.
 They can improve muscle strength, flexibility, core stability and cardiovascular endurance.

 “Wearing ankle weights boosts oxygens consumption by 5% to 10%.”

 We incorporate hand, wrist and/or ankle weights into almost every one of our bounce, dance and sculpt workouts at Perspirology.
-In most formats, they really come on when we’re in the sculpting portion of class, as they offer that extra challenge to exercises like assorted leg lifts, weighted arm exercises and full body circuit style exercises.
+In most formats, they most often come on when we’re in the sculpting portion of class, as they offer that extra challenge to exercises like assorted leg lifts, weighted arm exercises and full body circuit style exercises.

 As you incorporate these sorts of weights into your workout, it’s important to understand both the benefits and safety measures to take when incorporating them.